 - Add the job to the crontab yourself.

-- Ask Kinsta’s support team to upload the job to the crontab for you.
+- Ask our Support team to upload the job to the crontab for you.

-Finally, paste the command at the end of the list.
+- Paste your cron command at the end of the file.

-Then close the file.
-When you close the file you will see a message like this confirming that the crontab has been updated:
+- Then close the file.
+You’ll see a message like this confirming that the crontab has been updated:

-If you aren’t comfortable using SSH you can simply open a support ticket and ask Kinsta’s support team to add the job to your site’s crontab.
+If you aren’t comfortable using SSH, you can open a new chat with our Support team and ask us to add the job to your site’s crontab.

-- Kinsta’s support of server crons is limited to uploading the cron job exactly as you provide it to the container crontab or editing cron jobs as you direct.
-If you need assistance writing the command that will be executed by crontab you will need to work with a qualified developer to write the cron job.
+- Kinsta’s support of server cron jobs is limited to uploading the cron job exactly as you provide it to the container crontab or editing cron jobs as you direct.
+If you need assistance writing the command that will be executed by crontab, you will need to work with a qualified developer to write the cron job.

 - The minimum cron job interval is 5 minutes.
-Please do not upload server crons that will run more frequently than every 5 minutes.
-If you ask our support team to add a cron that runs more frequently than every 5 minutes we will suggest that the interval be increased to 5 minutes.
+Please do not upload server cron jobs that will run more frequently than every 5 minutes.
+If you ask our support team to add a cron that runs more frequently than every 5 minutes, we will suggest that the interval be increased to 5 minutes.

 - Please do not edit or move the jobs at the top of the crontab.
 These jobs are added by our System Engineering team and must remain at the top of the file.

 - Please add your custom server cron jobs to the bottom of the crontab file.
-If you add your custom server crons at the top of the file our maintenance scripts, staging system, or backup system may overwrite your custom server cron jobs.
+If you add your custom server cron jobs at the top of the file, our maintenance scripts, staging system, or backup system may overwrite your custom server cron jobs.